Dadie/dfm-toolkit/README.md

 - libdfm
   > The core library to parse and process DFM files

 Because of a lack of any sort of documentation or specification the syntax and semantic is mostly guessed based on examples found online.
-A DFM file is tokenized using the the automata described (here)[./etc/lexer.md] and the tokens are passed using the context free gamatic described (here)[./etc/gramma.md].
+A DFM file is tokenized using the the automata described (here)[./etc/lexer.md] and the tokens are passed using the context-free grammar described (here)[./etc/grammar.md].

 ## Goal

-Goal of this projects is to provide delphi developers easy to use tools to work with .dfm files in a way currently not or not easily possible with tools provided by Embarcadero.
+Goal of this projects is to provide Delphi developers easy to use tools to work with .dfm files in a way currently not or not easily possible with tools provided by Embarcadero.

 This includes but is not limited to:
 - Formatting .dfm files
 - Extracting data from .dfm files (e.g. images, configurations)
 - Search in .dfm files (e.g. for images, configurations, certain values/types)
-- Editing .dfm files (e.g. removing attributs, replacing images)
+- Editing .dfm files (e.g. removing attributes, replacing images)

 ## Compiling
 **Note: Because of a dependency to the `::iconv()` function a build on/for Windows might not be easy**